Act Your Age (song)

-Act Your Age is a song by Australian hip hop trio Bliss N Eso.
+"Act Your Age" is a song by Australian hip hop trio Bliss n Eso.
 It was released as the fourth single from their fifth studio album Circus in the Sky.
 The single was released through Illusive Sounds on 16 August 2013.
-The song peaked at #31 on the ARIA Singles Chart and was certified gold, making it Bliss N Eso's fifth gold single.
+The song peaked at number 31 on the ARIA Singles Chart and was certified gold, making it Bliss n Eso's fifth gold single.
 The song contains a sample of "Act Yr Age" by Bluejuice.
 The song's message is to not worry about acting your age, just have fun.
 'Act Your Age' finished at #67 on the 2013 Triple J Hottest 100.

 Music video

 The song's video was uploaded to Bliss N Eso's YouTube channel "blissnesoTV" on 7 August 2013, and currently has about 2,000,000 views.
 The video show's Bliss N Eso waking up after a night of partying and well as flashbacks to the party the day before, where they, among other things, swim, dance, eat cake and ride a helicopter.
 The video also contains references to Borat and Ron Burgundy, and features a cameo from comedian Alex Williamson, who features on the song "Cialis Cuts" and whom Eso has previously collaborated with comically.
 The video was filmed over two days at a private property in Bilambil, NSW Australia.